From BR Bullpen

 By the mid-2000s, a badly ill Fidel Castro was no longer making decisions in Cuba, but the closed regime continued to function under his brother Raul and various cronies.
 Support received from nearby Venezuela and its President Hugo Chavez helped the island to keep its head above water economically, although the advancing age of the Castro brothers and Chavez's own death left the future in doubt by the beginning of the 2010s.
 Indeed defections became a veritable flood early that decade, with players like Aroldis Chapman, Yoenis Cespedes, Yasiel Puig and Jose Abreu becoming millionaires and instant stars when they signed with major league teams after defecting, encouraging numerous others to follow suit.

 Late in 2014, President Barack Obama announced his willingness to re-establish diplomatic relations with Cuba and to ask Congress to lift the economic embargo.
 It was clear that radical changes were on the way.
 Ironically, Cuba had just been readmitted to play in the Caribbean Series in 2014, but its representatives, far from dominating the event as they likely would have done a few years earlier, struggled to keep up with the makeshift entries from the traditional winter leagues.
 The national team's performance in international tournaments it used to dominate had likewise been disappointing, with its first-round exit in the 2013 World Baseball Classic a case in point.
+The Cuban entry did win the 2015 Caribbean Series, as the possibility of free circulation of teams and players between Cub<a and the United States was becoming an ever-closer possibility.

 Further Reading